vishvAsa/notes/materials/paint/_index.md

 - Low-VOC paints: As specified by the EPA, these paints can have VOC concentrations ranging from 5 to 200 gram per liter of paint.

 ## Green products
+- Natural paints such as limecoat.
+  - Turkish Belka cotton paint.
 - Nippon paints chennai - [YT](https://www.youtube.com/watch?v=pJFQl4YJQOM).
   - GreenPro certified; Gold certified GreenCo.
   - Does not contain any added lead, mercury or chromium compounds.
 Lead content does not exceed 90 parts per million.